Mercaptopurine (Purinethol®, 6-MP, Purixan®)

 How to Take Mercaptopurine

 This medication can interact with other medications, impacting how they work.
-These medications include allopurinol, warfarin (Coumadin®), olsalazine, mesalazine and sulphasalazine.
+These medications include allopurinol, febuxostat, warfarin (Coumadin®), Echinacea, olsalazine, mesalamineand sulfasalazine.
 Be sure to tell your healthcare provider about all medications and supplements you take before taking mercaptopurine.

 Storage and Handling